How Long Do Breast Implants Last?

 If you’ve had your old breast implants for a while, then it might be time to consider new ones.
 Whether they’ve moved as your body has changed or your tastes have evolved, and you want a different breast size, new implants could be the answer.

 New breast implants can transform your look, but only if you take the time to consider all your choices.
-Think about breast implant size and placement to help you achieve the look you want.
+Think about and placement to help you achieve the look you want.
 If you’re unsure about how to get the right results from the procedure, your surgeon can talk you through the options during your implant sizing session.

-To start the breast implant replacement process, book a consultation by calling +447526556934 or emailing [email protected].
+To start the breast implant replacement process, book a consultation by calling +447526556934 or emailing info@andrewpieri.co.uk.